utility-code/tinyDL/README.md

 # TinyDL

-- Tiny Deep learning library (+ GPU support!!!)
+- Tiny Deep learning library
 - Have a look at what works so far :)
 - New features will be added as time goes
 - Only needs numpy for the library
-- If you want GPU, it replaces numpy with cupy and works :)
+- If you want GPU, it replaces numpy with cupy.
+(Not fully working yet sadly)
+- Reverse AD (Thanks to micrograd xD)

 ## Requirements
 - numpy